php-fig/fig-standards/proposed/extended-coding-style-guide.md

 The term "class" refers to all classes, interfaces, and traits.

-Any closing brace must not be followed by any comment or statement on the same line.
+Any closing brace MUST NOT be followed by any comment or statement on the same line.

 When instantiating a new class, parenthesis MUST always be present even when